zilexa/syncthing-activity/README.md

 # syncthing-backup

-This small program uses [Syncthing](https://syncthing.net)'s [REST API](https://docs.syncthing.net/dev/rest.html) backup files incrementally each time local SyncThing has finished syncing a folder.
+This small program uses [Syncthing](https://syncthing.net)'s [REST API](https://docs.syncthing.net/dev/rest.html) to backup files incrementally each time local SyncThing has finished syncing a folder.
 (No worries: the API is queried on the machine on which you run `syncthing-activity`.)